sarfarazit08/CodeRepo/BizTalk/BizTalk Interview Questions and Answers.md

 No.

-27. What is Rete Algorithm, does it have any relation with BRE?
+27. What is **Rete Algorithm**, does it have any relation with BRE?

-Rete Algorithm is an efficient pattern matching algorithm for implementing production rule systems.
-BRE's inner working is based on the Rete algorithm.
++ Rete Algorithm is an **efficient pattern matching algorithm** for implementing production rule systems.
++ BRE's inner working is based on the Rete algorithm.

 28. How does it differ, calling the policy in Call Rules Shape and in Expression?

-The Call Rules shape in the Orchestration calls only the latest version of the policy.
-To call an older (specific) version from within an orchestration, the Business Rules Framework APIs is used, which can be called from within an expression.
++ The Call Rules shape in the Orchestration calls only the latest version of the policy.
++ To call an older (specific) version from within an orchestration, the Business Rules Framework APIs is used, which can be called from within an expression.

 29. How to test specific rules (not all) defined under one policy?

  To be answered

 30. What is XSLT?